Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical

-The first is a $u$-$v$ vorticity distribution with a peak around $\psi = \ang{20}$.
-A smaller distribution of entropy waves is also present at the same incidence angle, but a much smaller amplitude.
-In contrast to the sharp cone boundary at a similar high frequency, the blunt cone boundary layer is most receptive to vortical waves and entropic waves instead of slow acoustic waves.
+For the 3.6 mm blunt cone, the first wave type is a $u$-$v$ vorticity distribution with a peak around $\psi = \ang{20}$.
+A smaller distribution of entropy waves is also present at the same incidence angle, but with a much smaller amplitude.
+The 7.2 mm blunt cone contains the same two wave types in the same relative proportions.
+The vortical distribution, however, is much more broadband, including incidence angles of up to $\psi = \ang{60}$.
+The physical realizations for both blunt cones are very similar to each other, including a thin band of waves down each side of the bow shock, which wraps around and impinges on the shock directly above the origin of the entropy layer.
+In contrast to the sharp cone boundary at 70 kHz, the blunt cone boundary layer is most receptive to vortical waves and entropic waves, instead of slow acoustic waves.